-You can append a priority status and/or a request reply to your message.
-See Priority Status and Request Reply of a New Text Message on page 86 for more information.
+Note: You can append a priority status and/or a request reply to your message.
+See Priority Status

-You can also select the Draft option to save your message in the Drafts folder to send it at a later time.
-See Accessing the Drafts Folder on page 91 for more information.
+You can also select the Drift option to save your message in the Drafts folder to send it at a later time.
+See Accessing the Drafts Folder on page 88 for more information.